-Legislation: SB 874 (Young) and HB 551 (Stone) called for an appropriation of \$20 million annually to offset property owner costs incurred by retrofitting septic systems that are determined by DEP to be contributing excess nutrient pollution to the Indian River Lagoon and Caloosahatchee and St. Lucie estuaries, or connecting properties to sewer systems, and for muck dredging and stormwater improvements in the northern Indian Lagoon.
+Legislation: SB 874 (Young) and HB 551 (Stone) called for an appropriation of \$20 million annually to offset property owner costs incurred by retrofitting septic systems that are determined by DEP to be contributing excess nutrient pollution to the Indian River Lagoon and Caloosa-hatchee and St. Lucie estuaries, or connecting properties to sewer systems, and for muck dredging and stormwater improvements in the northern Indian Lagoon.

 Status: This bill only made it through one committee in the Senate.
 The reason for this may be because there was a one-time allocation in the original budget for \$20-\$25 million 50/50 cost share grant to assist the following counties along the Indian River Lagoon and Caloosahatchee and St. Lucie estuaries: Palm Beach, Martin, St. Lucie, Indian River, Brevard, Volusia, and Lee.
-Unfortunately, this appropriation is not in the final budget for FY 17-18.
+Unfortunately, this appropriation was not included in the final budget for FY 17-18.

-4.3 EMERGENCY MANAGEMENT
+4.3 Emergency Management

-Background: There is statewide need to come up with flood mitigation projects to improve a community's class rating under the National Flood Insurance Program Community Rating System.
+Background: There is statewide need to come up with flood mitigation projects to improve the class ratings of local communities under the National Flood Insurance Program Community Rating System.